fomightez/pdbsum-binder/README.md

 - My [pdbsum-utilities sub-repo](https://github.com/fomightez/structurework/tree/master/pdbsum-utilities)

 - My repo [pdbepisa-binder](https://github.com/fomightez/pdbepisa-binder) demonstrates scripts from my [pdbepisa-utilities sub-repo](https://github.com/fomightez/structurework/tree/master/pdbepisa-utilities) that enable handling data from [PDBePISA](https://www.ebi.ac.uk/pdbe/pisa/) with Jupyter/Python.
-Importantly, data from that site will summarize interface surface area between **ALL CHAINS** of a structure, even proteina and nucleic acid chains, and may be additionally helpful if you are studying a deoxyribonucleic- or ribonucleic-complex.
+Importantly, data from that site will summarize interface surface area between **ALL CHAINS** of a structure, even protein and nucleic acid chains, and may be additionally helpful if you are studying a deoxyribonucleic- or ribonucleic-complex.

 - See [here](https://github.com/fomightez/structurework#related-binderized-utilities) for a listing of resources in a similar vein yet targeted to macromolecular structure data.
 In particular, see [cl_demo-binder](https://github.com/fomightez/cl_demo-binder) for the companion set to this one.